 Throughout the sporting world, vegan athletes are no longer an anomaly.
 Check out this profile of eleven prominent pros from eight different sports who follow a vegan diet.

-For a number of reasons, the NFL once seemed to be the one sport that posed an insurmountable barrier to vegans.
+For many decades, the National Football League posed a seemingly insurmountable barrier to vegans, and many athletes assumed vegan diet couldn’t attain the muscle mass and the strength required for NFL competition.
 But during the 2018 season, more than a dozen members of the NFL’s Tennessee Titans embraced a vegan diet.
 Standout wide receiver Griff Whalen includes the words “100% #vegan athlete” in his Twitter bio.
 And Colin Kaepernick tweeted the hashtag #NotBadForAVegan to accompany a training photograph.

 Perhaps the most impressive showings by vegan athletes are in the fields of ultra-endurance competitions, including running, cycling, and swimming.
 Rich Roll is a long-time vegan who could well be the most impressive ultra-endurance athlete of any era.
 His many feats included doing five Iron Man distance triathlons over a five day period.